Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/18_finishing-touches/index.md

 > [!TIP]
 >
-> Except if you need to test an ambiance, it is often better to start the game musics at the end of development.
-Continuously hearing the same music along game development would drive you crazy!
+> Except if you need to test an ambiance, it is often better to start the game music at the end of development.
+Continuously hearing the same music throughout game development would drive you crazy!

 ### Player's collision